About the course

 Other qualifications, evidence of excellence and relevant experience

-- You should also have an adequate knowledge of Biblical Hebrew.
+- You should have an adequate knowledge of Biblical Hebrew and the historical context of the Hebrew Bible.

 - Publications are not required.